teiniker/teiniker-lectures-embedded-cxx/programming-c++/oop/inheritance/introduction/README.md

 The C++ language features support building new classes from existing ones:

-* **Implementation inheritance**: to save implementation effort by sharing facilities provided by a base class
+* **Implementation inheritance** to save implementation effort by sharing facilities provided by a base class.

-* **Interface inheritance**: to allow different derived classes to be used interchangeably through the interface provided by a common base class.
+* **Interface inheritance** to allow different derived classes to be used interchangeably through the interface provided by a common base class.
     Interface inheritance is often referred to as run-time polymorphism (or dynamic polymorphism).